-A detailed schematic is shown in Figure 2. -48V and -48RTN receive power through the longest connector pins and are the first to connect when the board is inserted.
+A detailed schematic for the LTC4252A is shown in Figure 2. -48V and -48RTN receive power through the longest connector pins and are the first to connect when the board is inserted.
 The GATE pin holds the MOSFET off during this time.
-UV/ OV determines whether or not the MOSFET should be turned on based upon internal high accuracy thresholds and an external divider.
-UV/OV does double duty by also monitoring whether or not the connector is seated.
+UV and OV determine whether or not the MOSFET should be turned on based upon internal high accuracy thresholds and an external divider.
+UV and OV do double duty by also monitoring whether or not the connector is seated.
 The top of the divider detects -48RTN by way of a short connector pin that is the last to mate during the insertion sequence.